cnio-bu/beyondcell/tutorial/visualization/README.md

 <img src=".img/psma5_expr.png" width="500">

 ## Ranking visualization
 We can summarize the ranking results using the `bc4Squares` function.
 This function summarizes the top hits obtained for each of the specified condition levels.
 The residuals are represented in the x axis, the switch point is represented in the y axis.
-The top-left and bottom-right corners contain the drugs to which all selected cells are most/least sensistive, respectively.
+The top-left and bottom-right corners contain the drugs to which all selected cells are least/most sensitive, respectively.
 The centre quadrants show the drugs with an heterogeneous response.
 In this case, we can clearly see how the tool predicts an heterogeneous response to bortezomib.

 ```r
 bc4Squares(bc, idents = "condition", lvl = "t0", top = 5)